maulikdave-fh/impact/README.md

 ![System Architecture!](System_Architecture-IMPACT___System_Architecture__V0_1_.png)

 ### Notes
+1. Observations and Species data sets should be sharded by bioregion.
+2. Every microservice and database to be replicated.
+3. The system to run in multiple data centers / regions - 1 data center per realm
-1. Following components are expected to be part of the system, but not highlighted in the system architecture
+4. Following components are expected to be part of the system, but not highlighted in the system architecture
 - Distributed Logging & Monitoring
 - Service Registry and Discovery